Barney Rubble: Portrayal

-Mel Blanc was the principal voice of Barney Rubble, although Daws Butler (who previously voiced Ned Morton, a mouse version of Ed Norton — the inspiration for Barney Rubble — in the Looney Tunes short The Honey-Mousers) briefly assumed the role while Blanc recovered from a car wreck.
-Butler also occasionally voiced Barney on records throughout the 1960s and 1970s.
-John Stephenson also voiced Barney on two occasions.
-Since Blanc's death, Frank Welker, Jeff Bergman, Joe Alaskey, Keith Scott, Stephen Stanton, Kevin Michael Richardson, Scott Innes, Dave Coulier, Marc Silk, Brad Abrell, and Wally Wingert have all performed the role.
+Lionel Wilson and Jackson Beck provided Barney's voice for two Flintstones record albums produced by Peter Pan Records in 1972–1975.
+John Stephenson voiced Barney on the Hanna-Barbera Educational Filmstrips.
+Rich Little voiced Barney in a cameo appearance in the film Better Off Dead.
+Since Blanc's death, Frank Welker, Jeff Bergman, Joe Alaskey, Keith Scott, Stephen Stanton, Kevin Michael Richardson, Scott Innes, Dave Coulier, Marc Silk, Brad Abrell, Wally Wingert, Paul F. Tompkins, and Jim Conroy have all performed the role.
 Hamilton Camp voiced Barney in The Flintstone Kids.
-In the upcoming series Bedrock, Barney will be voiced by Joe Lo Truglio.
+In the scrapped series Bedrock, Barney was going to be voiced by Joe Lo Truglio.

 In the 1994 live-action Flintstones movie, Barney was portrayed by Rick Moranis, who also provided his voice for the film's pinball adaptation.
 In the 2000 prequel, The Flintstones in Viva Rock Vegas, he was portrayed by Stephen Baldwin.
-In a Toshiba commercial, he was voiced by Scott Innes.